Meet the Team

 Getting to know you…

 Reverend Christine Judson the Vicar of The Huntspills & Mark

-The Parish Administrator assists in the smooth running of all the Churches in the Benefice and co-ordinates the life of the 3 Parishes, working with the Rector, all the Churchwardens and Parochial Church Councils.
-The Parish Administrator is the first point of contact for Baptisms and Weddings, arranging suitable dates.
+The Benefice Administrator assists in the smooth running of all the Churches in the Benefice and co-ordinates the life of the 3 Parishes, working with the Rector, all the Churchwardens and Parochial Church Councils.
+The Benefice Administrator is the first point of contact for Baptisms and Weddings, arranging suitable dates.